Privacy & cookies

-John's website may contain links to enable you to visit other websites of interest easily.
-However, once you have used these links to leave this site, you should note that John does not have any control over that other website.
-Therefore, he cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
+My website may contain links to enable you to visit other websites of interest easily.
+However, once you have used these links to leave this site, you should note that I do not have any control over that other website.
+Therefore, I cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 July 2010; updated June 2012; last updated September 2018